okellogeorgeokoth/alx-backend/0x01-caching/README.md

-## 0x00-pagination
+## 0x01.
+Caching

 ## Goals
-- How to paginate a dataset with simple page and page_size parameters
-- How to paginate a dataset with hypermedia metadata
-- How to paginate in a deletion-resilient manner
+- What a caching system is
+- What FIFO means
+- What LIFO means
+- What LRU means
+- What MRU means
+- What LFU means
+- What the purpose of a caching system
+- What limits a caching system have